-Parents are key partners in a student's commitment to higher education, and the Office of Greek Life values their interest in better understanding the organizations that their son or daughter chooses to join while in college.
+Parents and families are key partners in a student's commitment to higher education, and the Office of Student Activities and Greek Life values their interest in better understanding the organizations that their son or daughter chooses to join while in college.
 The fraternity and sorority experience may be something completely new to the families of Gettysburg students, or something very different from an older family member's own experience.
-We hope the information on our website helps to shed some light on the fraternity and sorority community at Gettysburg, but if there are any additional questions or concerns, feel free to e-mail email@example.com or call 717.337.6321 at any time.
+We hope the information on our website helps to shed some light on the fraternity and sorority community at Gettysburg, but if there are any additional questions or concerns, feel free to e-mail email@example.com or call 717.337.6304 at any time.

-The Office of Greek Life will be hosting webinars during the summer with information about the Panhellenic sorority recruitment and IFC fraternity recruitment processes.
+The Office of Student Activities and Greek Life will be hosting webinars during the summer with information about the Panhellenic sorority recruitment and IFC fraternity recruitment processes.
 Below, you will find links to register for these two webinars.
 We will discuss the schedule of events, the details of the recruitment process, requirements to join, expectations of membership and housing commitments for fraternity members.
 If you are unable to participate in the live session, recordings of the webinars will be available to replay after the webinars have ended.